Fibula Fracture Non-Union & Malunion — Ankle Healing Problem Michigan

 Both non-union and malunion increase the risk of post-traumatic ankle arthritis — the malpositioned or mechanically unstable ankle transmits abnormal force to the tibiotalar cartilage over time.
 Conservative management of post-traumatic arthritis: custom orthotics with a rigid ankle foot orthosis (AFO) or Arizona brace for joint stabilization; rocker-bottom shoe modifications; MLS laser therapy for synovitis; and corticosteroid or hyaluronic acid injections for symptom management.
 For advanced post-traumatic arthritis with failed conservative management: ankle arthrodesis (fusion) or total ankle replacement.

-Dr. Tom Biernacki, DPM evaluates ankle fracture non-unions, malunions, and post-fracture complications at Balance Foot & Ankle — serving Howell, Brighton, Bloomfield Hills, Troy, Auburn Hills, West Bloomfield, and all Southeast Michigan.
+Dr. Tom Biernacki, DPM evaluates ankle fracture non-unions, malunions, and post-fracture complications at Balance Foot & Ankle — serving Howell, Brighton, Bloomfield Township, Troy, Auburn Hills, West Bloomfield, and all Southeast Michigan.
 If your ankle fracture “healed” but you still have persistent pain or instability at 4+ months, seek a second opinion evaluation.
 Book online or call (810) 206-1402.

 Join 950,000+ Learning About Foot Health